 The MPA graduate concentration in EMHS provides advanced education in the management of emergencies, hazards, disasters and homeland security.
 Upon completion of the program, you will have the knowledge and skills necessary to assess and manage a broad range of hazards and disasters, and to understand the policy environment in which emergency management occurs.

-The EPML concentration provides students with the knowledge and skills to critically examine the relationship between public policy and the environment.
-Students gain a historical perspective and understanding of how the environment is affected by relationships between various entities, including legislatures, administrative agencies, courts, federal, state, and local governments, nonprofit and private sectors, and the public it has been established to serve.
+The Environmental Policy and Management concentration provides an understanding of how our natural environment is governed and affected by relationships between various entities, including: legislatures; administrative agencies; courts; federal, state, and local governments; government and the nonprofit and private sectors; and government and the public it has been established to serve.

 The State and Local Government Concentration allows Master of Public Administration students to develop knowledge and skills for working in local government.
 Students graduating with a concentration in state and local government will: develop an understanding of the political traditions and institutional structuring of local governments; understand how local governments function within the intergovernmental system, as well as through partnerships with the private and nonprofit sectors; and acquire the skills necessary to be an effective manager in the local government context.